Fornication/Arkays-Commandment/README.md

 - Permadeath can be disabled in 1 simple click.
 On the left pane, scroll to the bottom of the list and find the section in dark red called "Optional - enable or disable and play" and untick the green circle next to the mod "Permadeath (Playing this way is like playing a brand new game)".
 Done!

-- The world ending can be changed in the "End Times" MCM to as much as 1000 days, effectively disabling it.
-If you somehow play 1 character in this list for 1000 days without beating Alduin.. it simply won't happen.

 - Do not select any other profile besides the default one provided!
 The Potato profile is currently in testing and isn't recommended for a complete, stable playthrough.
 It actually won't work either.

 - If you're having issues with NPCs becoming aggressive whilst you're brawling, try stopping your channeled spell from Pact Weapon with your lesser power before you brawl.